 Our UN Global Compact Activities

 The Sumitomo Chemical Group joined the UN Global Compact (UNGC) in January 2005, as the first Japanese chemical company.
 The UNGC is a voluntary initiative that encourages participating companies and organizations to help create a global framework for realizing sustainable growth and take action as a good member of society by demonstrating responsible and creative leadership.
-It outlines ten principles related to protecting human rights, abolishing unfair labor practices, adapting to the environment, and preventing corruption, and over 13,000 companies and organizations have signed on.
-We are one of the 41 Global Compact LEAD companies in the world, recognized for our constant engagement with the UNGC and out business activities that comply with the UNGC’s ten principles.
+It outlines ten principles related to protecting human rights, abolishing unfair labor practices, adapting to the environment, and preventing corruption, and over 17,000 companies and organizations have signed on.
+We are one of 37 Global Compact LEAD companies in the world, recognized for our constant engagement with the UNGC and our business activities that comply with the UNGC’s ten principles.

-In fiscal 2019, we participated in two action platforms: “Pathways to Low-Carbon and Resilient Development” and “Peace, Justice and Strong Institutions.”
+We are participating in two action platforms: “Climate Ambition” and “Peace, Justice and Strong Institutions.”

 The Sumitomo Chemical Group joined the World Business Council for Sustainable Development (WBCSD) in 2006 and has participated primarily in activities related to addressing climate change.

-In addition, in 2019, we participated in the formulation of the WBCSD TCFD Chemical Sector Guidance.
-The guidance explains how to make effective disclosures using the frameworks of the TCFD recomendations for the chemical sector and details the fundamental elements needed to analyze scenarios.
+In addition, we participated in the formulation of the WBCSD TCFD Chemical Sector Guidance.
+The guidance explains how to make effective disclosures using the frameworks of the TCFD recommendations for the chemical sector and details the fundamental elements needed to analyze scenarios.

 This organization was established to advocate for business sector views on sustainable development.
 The group provides advice to help promote sustainability at international conferences, such as the World Economic Forum, the B20 Summit, and the Conference of the Parties of the UNFCCC.

-Initiatives in line with the TCFD recommendations have only just begun globally.
-Going forward, through continual dialogue that is perpetuated by corporate disclosures and feedback from investors in response to said disclosures, we expect an international consensus to form about how data related to climate change should be disclosed.
-By participating in initiatives related to the TCFD recommendations amid this situation, we are collaborating on the creation of guidance through dialogue between investors and companies while learning best practices.
+In addition, by participating in initiatives related to the TCFD recommendations amid this situation, we are collaborating on the creation of guidance through dialogue between investors and companies while learning best practices.

 Our Efforts through Participation in External Initiatives